jlongua/plan9-dns/dnsdist-issues.md

 Jul 29 22:04:16 helios systemd[1]: Started Encrypted DNS Server.
 ```
 had to revert to encrypted-dns server v0.9.6 which works but is having memory comsumption problems...
-restarting encrypted-dns-server service occasionaly to mitigate the problem so oom-killer doesn't kick in.
+restarting encrypted-dns-server service occasionally to mitigate the problem so oom-killer doesn't kick in.